MicrosoftDocs/windows-dev-docs/hub/apps/windows-dotnet-maui/dall-e-maui-windows.md

     ...
     ```

-1. Add an `Image` control to your `MainPage.xaml` below the `SmallLabel` control to display the generated image:
+1. Add an `Image` control below the `SmallLabel` control to display the generated image:

     ```xml MainPage.xaml
     ...